A well-managed and fully resourced brand community makes a clear and noticeable impact upon almost every metric C-level executives care about.

 One major benefit of a community is it provides customers with an incredible 'self-support' option.
 A new generation of customers has emerged over the past decade who are far less likely to pick up the phone and contact a customer support agent.
 They have a greater desire to do it themselves.

 Providing great documentation, tutorials, and chatbots can certainly help.
 But none of these can provide the depth and range of responses as a community.
-If a customer doesn’t know what terms to search for or how best to describe their solution, this is precisely where a community can help.
+If a customer doesn’t know what terms to search for or how best to describe their solution, a community can help.

 A community is also frequently used to support customers who haven’t paid for a premium level of support or are perhaps out of warranty or maybe are simply at the lower end of the ARPU continuum.
 It doesn’t make sense to provide $70 of value in support calls to customers paying $50 per year.
 But the marginal cost of resolving a question is essentially zero.
 Better yet, the more questions are answered in the community, the more future customers searching for a solution are likely to find it.